-Many researchers assume that roulette is one of the oldest casino games that was introduced in France.
-Its origin can be traced back to the mid-17th century and the famous mathematician Blaise Pascal is the man responsible for inventing the first roulette wheel.
-In fact, he was trying to create a perpetual motion machine.
-As the years rolled by, roulette has changed significantly to become the game we know today.
+Many researchers believe that roulette is one of the oldest casino games and that it originated in France.
+Its origins can be traced back to the mid-17th century, when the renowned mathematician Blaise Pascal inadvertently invented the first roulette wheel while trying to create a perpetual-motion machine.
+Over the years, roulette has evolved into the game we know today.

 Differences Between French and European Roulette